alfredo1995/recyclable-scroll-view/README.md

 ItemManager.cs

-    Logic : Managing the dynamic creation of image items (Image) with specific colors, limiting the number of items created based on a color list (ColotList).
+    Managing the dynamic creation of image items (Image) with specific colors, limiting the number of items created based on a color list (ColotList).

 ColotList.cs

-    Logic : Using ScriptableObject as a color list resource that can be created and managed in the Editor
+    Using ScriptableObject as a color list resource that can be created and managed in the Editor

 DetectVisibility.cs